-In order to maintain vegetative cover along Class I streams, rivers and lakes known as riparian habitat a setback for any new development such as

-1 2 structures or roads shall be required on a sliding scale proportional to one-half the stream width, at right angles to the annual high-water line or mark.
-A 3 minimum of 25-feet either side of streams will be recognized.
-Woody 4 vegetation presently existing in the riparian zone shall be maintained, 5 however, thinning or harvesting of merchantable tree species may occur 6 within the riparian zone where 75 percent of the existing shade over the 7 stream is maintained.
-8 9 In the Final Order on the ASC, the Council imposed Land Use Condition 6 (Condition GEN-LU- 10 06), which requires in relevant part, that the certificate holder locate transmission towers and 11 access road at least 25 feet from Class I streams and retain at least 75 percent of vegetation 12 within the riparian zone of all Class I streams within Union County.
-This condition applies to the 13 proposed RFA1 site boundary additions.
-14 15 Because existing conditions would ensure compliance with its requirement, the Department 16 recommends that the Council find that the proposed RFA1 site boundary additions would 17 comply with UCDC 152.016.
-18 19 UCZPSO 20.09, Significant Goal 5 Resource Areas 20 21 1.
-Any land use action requiring County zoning or partitioning approval or any 22 activity listed as a conflict in this ordinance which is within 1320 feet of or 23 could have an impact on: 24 25 A. Significant historical sites or structures, 26 27 B. Significant scientific or natural areas, 28 29 C. Significant aggregate resource sites, 30 31 D. Big game critical wildlife habitat area and big game winter range 32 33 E. Significant avian habitat 34 E. C'an C'annata and a said 35 F. Significant wetlands, and 36 C. Designated Scenic Waterways identified by the Union County Land Use 37 G. Designated Scenic Waterways identified by the Union County Land Use 38 Plan, shall be reviewed by the Planning Director for appropriate public 39 40 notification measures and conflict resolution.
-41 2.
-Affected Land Management Agencies, landowners and interested persons 42 will be notified of the proposed land use action and will be given an 43 opportunity to submit testimony per the applicable application procedure +5 opportainty to subtine testimony per the applicable application procedure prior to a decision on the land use action.
+In order to maintain vegetative cover along Class I streams, rivers and lakes known as riparian habitat a setback for any new development such as structures or roads shall be required on a sliding scale proportional to one-half the stream width, at right angles to the annual high-water line or mark.
+A minimum of 25-feet either side of streams will be recognized.
+Woody vegetation presently existing in the riparian zone shall be maintained, however, thinning or harvesting of merchantable tree species may occur within the riparian zone where 75 percent of the existing shade over the stream is maintained.

-3. Review Classifications

-A. When a 3A or 3C (limit conflicting uses) decision has been made as indicated in the comprehensive plan, the applicant must, in coordination with the responsible agency, develop a management plan which would allow for both Article 20.00 Page 6 resource preservation and the proposed use.
-If the responsible agency and the applicant cannot agree on such a management plan, the proposed activity will be reviewed through the conditional use process.
-3A sites will be preserved where potential conflicts may develop.
-Conflicts will be mitigated in favor of the resource on 3C sites.

-- B. When a 3B (allow conflicting uses) decision has been made as indicated on Goal 5 inventory sheets, the request shall not be subject to the standards of this Section. - 4.
-Under the conditional use process land use decisions will consider the economic, social, environmental, and energy consequences when attempting to mitigate conflicts between development and resource preservation. - 5.
-The following criteria shall be considered, as applicable, during the appropriate decision making process: - A. ECONOMIC: The use proposed is a benefit to the community and would meet a substantial public need or provide for a public good which clearly outweighs retention of the resources listed in Section 18.09 (1): - B. SOCIAL: The proposed development would not result in the loss of or cause significant adverse impact to, a rare, one of a kind or irreplaceable resource as listed in Section 18.09 (1). - C. ENERGY: The development, as proposed, would support energy efficient land use activities for such things as transportation costs, efficient utilization of urban services, and retention of natural features which create micro climates conducive to energy efficiency. - D. ENVIRONMENTAL: If alternative sites in Union County for proposed development are available which would create less of an environmental impact of any of the resources listed in Section 18.09 (1), major consideration should be given to these options. - 6.
-The reviewing body may impose the following conditions, as applicable upon a finding of fact that warrants such restrictions:
+In the Final Order on the ASC, the Council imposed Land Use Condition 6 (Condition GEN-LU-06), which requires in relevant part, that the certificate holder locate transmission towers and access road at least 25 feet from Class I streams and retain at least 75 percent of vegetation within the riparian zone of all Class I streams within Union County.
+This condition applies to the RFA1 site boundary additions.

+Because existing conditions would ensure compliance with its requirement, the Council finds that the RFA1 site boundary additions would comply with UCDC 152.016.

+UCZPSO 20.09, Significant Goal 5 Resource Areas

+1. Any land use action requiring County zoning or partitioning approval or any activity listed as a conflict in this ordinance which is within 1320 feet of or could have an impact on:

+A. Significant historical sites or structures,

+B. Significant scientific or natural areas,

+C. Significant aggregate resource sites,

+D. Big game critical wildlife habitat area and big game winter range

+E. Significant avian habitat

+F. Significant wetlands, and